IndrajeetPatil/Advanced-R-exercises/_book/Perf-improve.md

 #> [1] "2022-05-05 11:23:22 CEST"
 ```

-Comparing them, we can see that `fasttime::fastPOSIXct()` has the best performance:
+We can also compare their performance:

 ```r